Managing secrets

 lrwxrwxrwx.
 1 root 1000720000 18 May 30 22:20 known_hosts -> ..data/known_hosts

-7. Now you can add your public key to the z/OS system via this command, which will again prompt you (for the last time) for your z/OS password.
+7. Now you can add your public key to the z/OS system through this command, which again prompts you (for the last time) for your z/OS password.
 Again add a -p parameter for a custom ssh port.

-8. Perform the final test by logging on to the z/OS system, this time without being prompted.
+8. Perform the final test by logging on to the z/OS system from the VS Code terminal in Dev Spaces this time without being prompted for your password.

 Last Updated: